Jemez Historic Site

 Admission:

 $7 for adults.
 Free for children 16 years and younger.
 NM residents with ID admitted free the first Sunday of every month.
+Also free to Museum of New Mexico Foundation members, Friends of Coronado and Jemez members, Native/Tribal affiliations, disabled veterans, and foster families.

 Features: